FREE TO READ 2014 HIGHLIGHTS: Short interviews with Noel Sharkey on lethal autonomous weapons &

 TESTIMONIAL 2014 for communication, science writing and journalism by public affairs' expert, Paula Cleggett.

-Click to access selected notes and sources for above advertised book [astronautics, science, politics, history]
+Click to access & read for free selected notes & sources for above advertised book.
+Library of Congress classification: astronautics, science, politics, history.

 Helen Gavaghan MCIJ

 Member Publishers'Licensing Society

 In this book I explore the emergence of the IGO from the European Space Agency, and its adoption of climate monitoring within a rewritten international convention.
 Establishing facilities around Europe for key meteorological tasks was critical to the political strength of the IGO, which is responsible for Europe's weather satellites and climate monitoring.EUMETSAT© 2001, Darmstadt

 FREE TO READ: Arctic Futures by Dr Alun Anderson

 22nd April 2015: Against chronological precedences creating nationalism in Antarctica,by Helen Gavaghan

 Click on digitally created image above, inspired by Jodrell Bank, to access more free-to-view, digitally-created illustrations by Helen Gavaghan of science concepts.

 Free catch up with Thursday 10th September at British Science Association annual meeting Sept.
 7-10.
 2015.Published 11th September, 2015.